© 2025. The Trustees of Indiana University

 Some web content from Indiana Public Media is unavailable during our transition to a new web publishing platform.
 We apologize for the inconvenience.

-Gov. Mike Braun told the press he learned of allegations that Indiana University President Pamela Whitten plagiarized portions of her work in the 1990s.
+Gov. Mike Braun told the press he's aware of allegations that Indiana University President Pamela Whitten plagiarized portions of her work in the 1990s.

 Devan Ridgway